ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 The problem is that if `N` changes, then this completely alters which machine should hold which key value: and this is true not only for new keys, but also for all the existing keys.

-For instance, if we added a new machine `M4`, then this could result in having to move our `"aardvark"` from `M1` to `M0` &mdash; and this would upset him because he's just settled into his new home and now you want to move him again (you know how touchy Aardvarks can be).
+For instance, if we added a new machine `M4`, then this could result in having to move our `"aardvark"` from `M1` to `M0` &mdash; and this would upset him because he's just settled into his new home and now you want to move him again (you know how touchy Aardvarks can be&hellip;)

 It is certainly true that when a new machine is added, some of the existing data will need to be redistributed, but it does not makes sense to move existing data from one old node to another old node.
 In an ideal situation, the addition of a new node should cause only the smallest amount of data to be redistributed, and certainly not cause data to be moved between existing nodes.